CN-CBF: Composite Neural Control Barrier Function for Robot Navigation in Dynamic Environments: RELATED WORK

 The idea of composite CBFs has been explored in several previous works.
 The authors in \cite{harms_safe_2025} propose a composite CBF tailored for safe quadrotor navigation only in static environments.
 Time-varying safety constraints are considered in \cite{safari_time-varying_2024}, but the safe control is provided in a closed form without imposing actuation limits.
-The method proposed in \cite{yu_sequential_2023} learns interaction dynamics between the robot and an obstacle from data and uses a non-smooth aggregation function, resulting in complicated training process, suboptimal safe set, and non-smooth composite CBF.
-On the other hand, we introduce a smooth learning-based composite CBF approach that handles dynamic obstacles and respects the actuation limits of the robot.
+The method proposed in \cite{yu_sequential_2023} learns interaction dynamics between the robot and an obstacle from data and uses a non-smooth aggregation function, resulting in a complicated training process, a suboptimal safe set, and a non-smooth composite CBF.
+On the other hand, we introduce a smooth, learning-based composite CBF approach that handles dynamic obstacles while respecting the control limits of the robot's model.